pmndrs/zustand/docs/v4-migration.md

 If you're passing any type parameters, then remove it.
 Next, if you're passing the `partialize` option then there's no further steps required for migration.

-But if you're not passing the `partialize` option then you might be seeing some errors because now the type of partialized state is `T` instead of `Partial<T>` which is in alignment with the runtime behavior ie default `partialize` value ie `s => s`, in that case you should fix the errors because they might be indicative of unsound code.
+But if you're not passing the `partialize` option then you might be seeing some compilation errors.
+If you're not seeing any compilation errors then there's no further steps requierd for migration.

-To be clear the runtime behavior has not changed, the types have gotten more correct, but if your partialised state is truly `Partial<T>` then you can pass the `partialized` option as `s => s as Partial<typeof s>`.
+But if you're seeing some compilation errors—because now the type of partialized state is `T` instead of `Partial<T>` which is in alignment with the runtime behavior of default `partialize` being `s => s`—then in that case you should fix the errors because they might be indicative of unsound code.
+To be clear the runtime behavior has not changed, the types have gotten more correct, but if your partialised state is truly `Partial<T>` then you can pass the `partialize` option as `s => s as Partial<typeof s>`.
 You can do this for a quickfix too.

 ## `redux` (from `zustand/middleware`)